5 Smart Mobile SEO Strategies to Reach Millennials

 - Optimize web pages for fast loading speeds as far as mobile devices are concerned.

-- Use this free Google tool for testing your website’s mobile readiness.
+- Use this Mobile-Friendly Test for testing your website’s mobile readiness.

 2- Social Media via Mobile – The Perfect Recipe for Success with Millennials